willfaught/go-guide/README.md

         var temp ...
         var t ...

+- SHOULD capitalize comments

+        // Only if out of date

+        // The number of results

 - SHOULD prefix standard library import aliases with "std"

         import stdio "io"

-- SHOULD begin line comments with capitalization

-        struct {
-            ReadTimeout time.Duration // Maximum duration before timing out read of the request }

-        if x == nil { // Happens if the database could not be reached ...
-        }

 - SHOULD end line comments that are full sentences or contain multiple sentences end with punctuation